L'Auberge rouge: Verdict and execution

 On 29 June, after a hearing lasting seven days, André Martin was acquitted; Pierre Martin, Marie Martin and Rochette were found guilty of only one murder, that of Enjolras, and were sentenced to death.
 After the rejection of their appeal, and of a plea for clemency to King Louis Philippe, they were returned to the scene of their crime in order to be guillotined in front of their inn by the executioner Pierre Roch and his nephew Nicolas.
 The execution took place on 2 October 1833, at noon as the bell of Lavillatte rang the Angelus.
 When Rochette was about to be executed, he cried, "Cursed masters, what have you not made me do?"
 The last words of the accused raised suspicion as to the true nature of the innkeepers.
 It was said that a crowd of approximately 30,000 attended the execution.
 Paul d'Albigny reports in his book about the Red Inn that, on the day of the execution, a ball was organized in front of the premises.

 The current building has been changed since 1831 and is now a tourist attraction in Ardeche, claiming the title of "authentic auberge de Peyrebeille".
 A terrace was built at the end of the farmhouse, which shelters a museum preserving the furniture of the time, though the decor has been subjected to some changes.
 To the east of the historic inn, a hotel-restaurant and gas station have been added.

 The French expression "ne pas etre sorti de l'auberge" (roughly equivalent to 'not out of the woods yet') is sometimes said to refer to the crimes at Peyrebeille but, while they gave additional point to the saying, it predates them.

+In popular media

+Board games

+The Belgian publisher Pearl Games published The Bloody Inn in 2015, a board game designed by Nicolas Robert and inspired by the crimes at Peyrebeille.
+The English edition is currently published by Asmodee.